cnnrbrn/react-content/module-4/lesson-4.md

 From the offical docs:

 > Note: Don't name the public directory anything else.
 The name cannot be changed and is the only directory used to serve static assets.

 ---

+## The api folder

+Vist `http://localhost:3000/api/hello` in your browser.

+You will see the json defined in `pages/api/hello.js` is returned.

+API routes allow you to build your own API with Next.js.

+Find the details in the <a href="https://nextjs.org/docs/api-routes/introduction" target="_blank">official docs</a>.

+---